How biotin helps you to grow your hair!

 Biotin, also known as Vitamin H is a part of the Vitamin B-complex family, and it can be found naturally in a variety of foods that we consume.
-It is water-soluble in nature and helps in the production of keratin which is a special protein which increases hair elasticity, and protects the hair from drying.
-It also helps in making the hair stronger and thicker to give it a more fuller appearance.
+It is water-soluble in nature and helps in the production of keratin which is a special protein that increases hair elasticity, and protects the hair from drying.
+It also helps in making the hair stronger and thicker to give it a fuller appearance.

 There are plenty of natural sources of biotin that can be included in our daily diets.
 These are:

 ✔ Eggs: Biotin is found in the yolk of eggs.
 It is available in good quantity but if boiled, the biotin levels decrease.

 ✔ Spinach: Spinach contains the highest levels of biotin which can be found in any green leafy vegetables.

 ✔ Sweet Potato: Sweet potatoes have high levels of biotin as well as beta-carotene which is are essential for improving the skin.

 ✔ Mushrooms: Mushrooms when eaten raw have a high level of biotin.